owemecoffee/owemecoffee.GitHub.io/index.md

 ###  Tips

-- Have more fun at [My Personal Website](https://www.jinchen.site), which I share with you my personal everything.
+- Have more fun at [my personal website](https://www.jinchen.site), which I share with you my personal everything.

 - Do check out [my projects](https://github.com/owemecoffee) if you are interested in what i do as a AI student.
 If you like my project, please star or fork it.